- 1. Use Double-Optin

 Personalizing your emails with a user’s first name ensures you can immediately capture their attention and improve your potential open rates.

-Additionally, when you call your customer by their name in email messages, this can reduce the risk of email service providers sending your content to the “spam” folder.
+Additionally, calling your customers by their name in email messages can reduce the risk of email service providers sending your content to the “spam” folder.

 Many email automation tools make it easy to implement this simple measure using dynamic fields.